-- (c) If the surface dose rate is greater than 2 mSv/h, the package or overpack shall be transported under exclusive use and under the provisions of paras 573(a), 575 or 579, as appropriate. - (d) A package transported under a special arrangement shall be assigned to category III-YELLOW except under the provisions of para.
+- category, the package, overpack or freight container shall be assigned to the higher category.
+For this purpose, category I-WHITE shall be regarded as the lowest category. - (b) The TI shall be determined following the procedures specified in paras 523 and 524. - (c) If the surface radiation level is greater than 2 mSv/h, the package or overpack shall be transported under exclusive use and under the provisions of paras 573(a), 575 or 579, as appropriate. - (d) A package transported under a special arrangement shall be assigned to category III-YELLOW except under the provisions of para.
 530. - (e) An overpack or freight container that contains packages transported under special arrangement shall be assigned to category III-YELLOW except under the provisions of para.
 530.